 Create | Your Enduring Power of Attorney

-Creating an EPA is a quick and easy process and will leave you with peace of mind, knowing that your personal and financial care decisions will be taken care of should you lose your capacity.
+Create an EPA quickly and easily.
+Gain peace of mind, knowing your personal and financial decisions are secure if you lose capacity.

 It is important that you involve a solicitor when creating this document.
-This will ensure that everything is done correctly and that the EPA can be properly executed and registered if needed.
+Ensure everything is done correctly so you can execute and register the EPA as needed.
 When you meet with your solicitor you will talk through all aspects of the process.
 It is a good idea to think about the following information before meeting with your solicitor:

 You will need the following information: